TonPlaygramBot/TonPlaygramWebApp/README.md

 browser to confirm it returns JSON.
 If your server sits behind a proxy, ensure the proxy forwards the `x-forwarded-proto` header so the manifest reports the correct `https://` URL.

+### Wallet overview

+This app exposes two separate wallets:

+- **TPC Wallet** – an off-chain balance stored in MongoDB.
+Commands like `/wallet balance` and `/wallet send` interact with this database record.
+- **Tonkeeper Wallet** – an on-chain TON account connected through TonConnect.
+  Deposits sent to `DEPOSIT_WALLET_ADDRESS` credit the TPC balance after the transfer is detected.
+Withdrawals deduct TPC and would transfer TON to the provided address in a full implementation.

 ### Common issues